jaclu/spd/README.md

 # Simple Posix Deploy

+This is in the process of a total rewrite, last old stable prior to this is tagged with `latest-stable` but it's pretty dated...

-Deploy tool with minimal dependencies, to run it initially only needs posix any dependencies for spd itself is handled from within.
+Deploy tool with minimal dependencies, to run it initially only needs posix shell, any dependencies for spd itself is handled from within.
 Suitable for deployment of minimalistic environments, such as iSH/Termux etc.
 Primary purpose is to be used instead of Ansible etc, on limited environments where it can't run locally, or the task over head makes it unpractical to run from a deploy sever.

-advanced tools are not practically usable.
-Typical reasons:

-- Can't be run locally on the target
-- Overhead per remote task is so high, that a deploy "takes for ever"
-- Setting up the target to run the deploy tool is so complex that it in it self becomes a major pain.

-spd initially only depends on /bin/sh, any additional tools needed like grep/awk/sed etc will be scanned for, if possible be installed, otherwise reported as a failed dependency in need of manual handling.

-If this is deployed on a mountable file system, be it iCloud, USB-stick etc

-All that should be needed is to have this tool-set mounted on the target system and run `bin/deploy`
+If not using git on the target platform, clone this then copy/tar it to external/cloud storage, and then either run it directly from there or untar it first.

+iCloud on iSH is so slow, that copying this to an iCloud destination is glacial.
+In that scenario taring it to iCloud is almost instant, and the recommended approach.

 ## Current status

-Far from done, but can be tested on iSH, make sure to remove `config_templates/global_overrides.yml` and/or `configs/global_overrides.yml` for simplicity, or edit them accordingly.
+Far from done, but kind of runs now.
+Can be tested on iSH, make sure to remove `config_templates/global_overrides.yml` and/or `configs/global_overrides.yml` for simplicity, or edit them accordingly.

 Then run `./tasks/platform-iSH.sh`

-## SPD modularity

-Main workflow is to first set up the env, reading relevant configs and overrides, then gathering all tasks in the tasks list and executing them one by one

-- Gather defaults
-- Override with custom configs
-- Ensure all listed tasks was found
-- Execute task list one by one
-- Update global state of he deploy

-Add a passive option, to just list what tasks would be done

-### tasks

-- Simple to detect config params needed
-- public functions
-  - task_prepare - setting up any environmental dependencies in order for task_execute
-    to be executed, such as installing dependencies if need be etc
-  - task_execute - perform the actual task
-  - task_cleanup - cleanup of any temp files etc created by the task
-  - task_abort - restoration of all files/changes a task did, if unable to complete

 ## spd_dependency_issue

-1 - neither install or remove can be done
+1 - neither install nor remove can be done
 2 - remove but not install can be done

 ## Config files